 The Connecticut Fair Employment Practices Act prohibits discrimination in employment based on sex, gender identity or expression, sexual orientation, or marital status, unless a bona fide occupational qualification (BFOQ) applies (CT Gen. Stat.
 Sec.
 46a-60).
 The Act applies to employers with three or more employees.

 BFOQ exception.
-It is permissible to hire an individual on the basis of sex because of a BFOQ reasonably necessary to the normal operation of the business.
+It is permissible to hire an individual based on sex because of a BFOQ reasonably necessary to the normal operation of the business.
 Similarly, stating a preference, limitation, specification, or discrimination based on sex in the advertising of employment opportunities is permissible only where gender is a BFOQ.
 Such situations are rare, however, and employers should be cautious in relying on this rationale when making employment decisions that have a discriminatory effect.